jgchaparro/jgchaparro.github.io/_posts/2022-11-20-exploring-the-geography-of-Greek-toponyms__EN.md

   alt: Exploring the geography of Greek toponyms
 ---

 Aside from its millenary history, rich culture and friendly inhabitants, Greece offers a plethora of interesting topics to research to both native and foreigners.
-Full of mountains and scattered islands, its diverse geography contains a myriad of toponims that hides curious stories and patterns.
+Full of mountains and scattered islands, its diverse geography contains a myriad of toponyms that hides curious stories and patterns.
 In this article, we will have a look at them using data analysis techniques.

-The base for this study is the Hellas DB, which collects information about Greek towns and other locations, as well as coordinates for most of them, based on official data from the Hellenic Statistical Service.
+The base for this study is the [Hellas DB](https://jgchaparro.github.io/posts/Hellas-DB__EN/), which collects information about Greek towns and other locations, as well as coordinates for most of them, based on official data from the Hellenic Statistical Service.
 To perform the calculations, monasteries and uninhabited islets have been removed from the table.

 ## A quick introduction to Greece’s administrative division